Preparing For An Earthquake A Complete Preparedness Checklist

 • Grills made of charcoal or gas should only be used outside for emergency cooking.

 • Be ready for aftershocks.
-These quakes are usually not as intense as the primary ones, but they can still weaken structures and inflict further damage.
-Unless specifically instructed by police, fire, or relief organizations, stay away from damaged areas.
+Although these quakes are usually less intense than the primary ones, they can still weaken structures and inflict further damage.
+Stay away from damaged areas unless specifically instructed by police, fire, or relief organizations.

 Conclusion